What Is A Lucky 31 Bet?

 But don’t forget you can spread your bet to smaller stakes around a few bookmakers.
 They’d then all pay out up to their limits and you could still win that big amount if you’re good enough to pick five big-priced winners.

-What is the Difference Between a Lucky 31 and a Super Yankee?
+Difference Between a Lucky 31 and a Super Yankee

 A Super Yankee is basically a Lucky 31 but without the five single bets.
 That means you only pay 26 times your stake or 52 times if you’re betting each-way.
 You obviously don’t get any return on a Super Yankee unless at least two selections win (or place if an each-way Super Yankee) but you can, equally, use the stake from those hypothetical singles to increase the stake on your doubles, trebles, 4-folds, and acca to try and maximise your returns.
 The choice is yours.